 The campus is home to four fine pipe organs:

 - A four-manual, 67-rank Ruffatti organ in the Barrus Concert Hall of the Snow Performing Arts Center.

-- A three-manual, 24 rank Wicks organ* in the Married Student Stake Center.
+- A three-manual, 24 rank Wicks organ in the Rexburg YSA First Stake Center.

 - A three manual, 9-rank Rodgers organ in Taylor Chapel.